raandree/Kerberos101/Lab Guide/UnconstrainedDelegation.md

 You will not be able to access the remote shares and will be seeing the error `Access is denied`.

-:ballot_box_with_check: Take a look at the `cifs` ticket for the target account `KerbFile2` and make a note of the ticket flags.
+:ballot_box_with_check: Take a look at the `http` ticket for the target account `KerbFile2` and make a note of the ticket flags.

 :question: Why is the server we have connected to not be able to authenticate us against a third machine?
 :question: What does a user require to authenticate us to another remote system from a remote system?